 The second benefit is adult day healthcare programs.
 This is a program to care for the veterans during the daytime.
 During this time, the family members of the veteran are usually not at home.
-Thus, they need caring from a certified caregiver during this time.
+Thus, they need care from a certified caregiver during this time.

 Does the VA cover home health care?
 The answer is yes.
 VA benefits include assisted living care as well.
 This is covered at VA Domiciliary and through the Community Residential Care (CRC) Program.
 VA pays for administration and medical expenses under this program.
 There are special programs for Dementia and Alzheimer’s care as well.
 If you are seeking support for activities of daily living, you can consider the VA Aid & Attendance program.

 Does the VA pay for in-home care?
 This is a tricky question.
 Veterans who are already taking skilled nursing care may be eligible for in-home care.
 Veterans can receive this through the Homemaker and Home Health Aide program.

 There are many other programs that help veterans for senior living.
 For example, there are Veterans Directed Home and Community Based Services.
 This program provides support for palliative, telehealth, hospice , and other care.

 Now you know what VA home health care benefits cover.
 The target is to become eligible for health care programs.
 As a veteran, you could consider these programs as your right after discharge.

 Veterans need VA benefits to live by the last few years of their lives.
 They will need proper support in medication and daily living activities.
-You can find many blogs related to veteran day, activities and other programs.
+You can find many blogs related to the veteran day, activities, and other programs.

 Reach out to our website to talk to the advisors and get valuable insights.